The following SCM members are currently on General Council.

 Alex has been serving as a trustee for SCM from 2018.
 He's been Christian since the age of 10, when he became actively involved in his local Church of England parish; and it was around this time he also began his musical studies.
 Currently entering his third year of studying music at Durham University, Alex first encountered SCM through a church student group halfway through his first year, and since then the presence of this community in his life has been life-changing.
 In April 2018, he was elected president of Durham University Joint Anglican and Methodist Society (an SCM community) and was previously secretary for Durham University Ecumenical Christian Council.

-Emilia is a trustee and General Council member, and has the Access and Inclusion portfolio.
-She is currently the youngest trustee, but is keen to take this in her stride and try to represent younger university students of SCM.
-In her second year of a motorsport engineering degree at Coventry University, Emilia is involved in her local Church of England church plant.
-Emilia was brought up in a Christian family, but her faith developed and deepened after attending her first Greenbelt festival in 2017 which is also where she discovered SCM just before starting university.
-Emilia is involved in the scouts (including travelling/volunteering abroad), has a passion for promoting STEM education and enjoys crocheting for charity.
+Emilia has been a trustee and General Council member since 2018, and has the Access and Inclusion portfolio.
+About to start her third year of a motorsport engineering degree at Coventry University following an industrial placement year, Emilia is involved in a small pioneer church that is part of Coventry Cathedral (and run in part by SCM's CEO!).
+Emilia grew up in a typical CofE parish church, but her faith developed and deepened after attending her first Greenbelt festival in 2017 which is also where she discovered SCM just before starting university.
+In her spare time she enjoys crocheting (particularly for charitable causes) and crafts, promoting STEM education (especially women in engineering) and generally being rather busy!